Johse/powerload-utilities/README.md

 	* RevisionLabel
 	* Classification
 	* CreateUser

+* Folders: Default settings for folders.
+The following fields in the IDB will be filled with the assigned value for all folders.
+	* Category
+	* CreateUser

 	The elements must not be removed.
 To not fill the field just delete the value.
 E.g. `RevisionLabel=`